The first female creative director at Dior had some pretty empowering messages for the Paris show

 Chiuri’s notes specifically cited fencing clothes as an influence, and indeed the show also had a fencing theme: fencing-esque jackets worn and white pants featured heavily.
 Chiuri also showed embroidered evening dresses, lace mini dresses, layered tulle skirts, flat boots and leather jackets.

 Chiuri’s feminist theme has been unanimously applauded by the fashion community.
 (Surprisingly, according to The Muse, only 20% of the Paris shows came from female-run design houses.)
-Although users on social media had some concerns about the message:
+Although users on social media had some concerns about the message: false

 But a step in the direction of feminist representation is still a good thing, even if incomplete.
 We look forward to the next one.